 The ACL is one of the major ligaments in the knee joint and is responsible for maintaining stability and preventing excessive movement.
 ACL injury cases in Singapore are common among athletes and individuals who engage in high-impact activities.
 So if you are one of them, visit your doctor and check your health.
+You can learn more about ACL tear surgery, ACL tear treatments, symptoms and recovery tips on Ray of Health.

 5 RISKS AND COMPLICATIONS ASSOCIATED WITH ACL SURGERY IN SINGAPORE